Gurdon Wattles: Honors

 In an elaborate ceremony, Wattles was crowned King of the Knights of Ak-Sar-Ben in 1905.
 The Iowa State College awarded him an honorary degree in the 1910s.

 Wattles House

-Noted Omaha architect Thomas R. Kimball designed the Wattles House in the popular historical revival Chateauesque style.
+Noted Omaha architect Thomas Rogers Kimball designed the Wattles House in the popular historical revival Chateauesque style.
 It was built in 1895.
 Today, the majority of the house retains its historical significance.
 It has been listed as an Omaha Landmark and is a contributing building in the Gold Coast Historic District, listed on the National Register of Historic Places.
-Wattles lived in the residence from 1896 to 1921, when he moved permanently to Hollywood, California.
+Wattles lived in the residence from 1896 to 1921.
+In January of 1922 he moved permanently to Hollywood, California.

 Wattles Mansion

-The Wattles Mansion and Gardens in Los Angeles, California, was built by Gurdon Wattles as a summer home around the start of the 20th century.
-Today, Jualita, as he called the 49-acre estate, is the last remaining intact mansion from that time period.
-The mansion was sold to the City of Los Angeles in 1965.
+In April 1905, Wattles purchased ninety acres in Hollywood, California to build a home for rest and recreation.
+The land reached from Hollywood Boulevard back into a spur of the Sierra Madre Mountains.
+Noted local architects Myron Hunt and Elmer Grey designed the Mission Revival residence in 1907.
+Known by the Spanish name “Jualita” the grounds featured a Japanese garden, an Italian rose garden, a formal Spanish garden, a palm court, and orchards.
+The extant mansion has been recognized as "the only remaining intact example of the once plentiful Hollywood estates from the period preceding the film industry, when Hollywood was primarily agricultural and was a wintering home for wealthy Easterners and Midwesterners."

+Wattles permanently relocated his family to their new California home in January 1922, and opened an office in the Hellman Bank Building at 7th and Spring Street in downtown Los Angeles.
+Around this time, Wattles befriended fellow Iowa émigré Margaret J Anderson and provided her with business advice and assistance in establishing the Beverly Hills Hotel, “...in those early days when Hollywood was young and Beverly Hills was in its infancy.”